Content on this page was generated by AI and has not been manually reviewed.

 What is Intune per-app VPN on iOS?

 Per-app VPN also called App VPN is a feature in Intune that uses Apple’s Network Extension framework to force traffic from selected apps to flow through a VPN connection.
 It allows granular control over which apps use the VPN while other apps remain on the regular network.
 This is especially useful for protecting access to private resources, corporate intranets, and SaaS services that require secure channels.
+Is free vpn for edge safe and what you need to know about Edge VPN extensions, privacy, and free options 2026

 • It’s different from a device-wide VPN: only the apps you specify will tunnel traffic, reducing overhead and preserving user experience for non-sensitive apps.